-Risk reduction: Working alongside the Local Authority and the Trust, the Principal and DSLs assess the level of risk within the school and put actions in place to reduce that risk, in accordance with our Prevent Risk Assessment.
-Risk management includes consideration of the school's RE curriculum, SEND policy, assembly approach, the use of school premises by external agencies, integration of students by gender and SEND, anti-bullying policy and other issues specific to the school's profile, community and philosophy.
+Risk reduction: The Principal and the DSLs assess the level of risk within the school and put actions in place to reduce that risk.
+Risk assessment may include consideration of the school's RE curriculum, SEND policy, assembly approach, the use of school premises by external agencies, integration of students by gender and SEND, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

 When any member of staff has concerns that a student may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL in the first instance.
-Staff undergo Prevent Awareness Training on a regular basis and understand the Notice-Check-Share procedure.
-They understand the steps to follow, via discussions with the DSL, if a referral to the Channel Programme is required.
+Staff undergo Prevent Awareness Training on a regular basis and understand the steps to follow, via discussions with the DSL, if a referral to the Channel Programme is required.